 Little work has been done to assess the impact of the 2005 change in BCG vaccination policy or to assess the quantitative evidence used in decision making.
 However, multiple studies have evaluated the cost effectiveness of various BCG programs and the impact of switching between them.
 A cluster-randomised trial in Brazil found that BCG vaccination of those at school-age was cheaper than treatment and would prevent one TB case per 381 vaccinations even with a vaccine effectiveness of only 34% (8-53%).[20]
-This is substantially fewer than our estimate of 2000 (2.5-97.5% Q: 1600 - 2500) vaccines required to prevent a single notification within 15 years in 2014 (this was the most comparable year from our study).
+This is substantially fewer than our estimate of 2000 (2.5, 97.5% Q: 1600, 2500) vaccines required to prevent a single notification within 15 years in 2014 (this was the most comparable year from our study).
 However, the same trial found that for regions close to the equator BCG effectiveness was low in school-age children but unchanged in neonates,[21] highlighting the importance of considering the BCG vaccines reduced effectiveness near the equator when determining vaccination policy.[22]
 There is also some research which supports universal re-vaccination of those at school-age, in countries with high incidence and universal vaccination of neonates, as it may be cost effective when BCG effectiveness is moderate to high.[21,23] There is some evidence that targeted vaccination of high risk neonates maybe more cost effective than universal vaccination of neonates.[24,25] However, a study in Sweden found that incidence rates in Swedish-born children increased slightly after universal vaccination of neonates was discontinued in favour of targeted vaccination.[26]
 In France, which switched from universal vaccination of neonates to targeted vaccination in 2007, it has also been shown that targeted vaccination reduced coverage in those most at risk.[27]
-Targeted vaccination may not be more cost effective that universal vaccination when possible reductions in transmission are considered.
+Targeted vaccination may not be more cost effective than universal vaccination when possible reductions in transmission are considered.
 Our study indicated that a substantial number of cases due to transmission may be preventable if universal school-age BCG vaccination was still in place.
 This result is dependent on the effectiveness of BCG vaccination when given later in life, for which there is good evidence in the ethnic White UK born.[9]
-We did not consider neonatal vaccination which would be less impacted by BCG’s effectiveness reducing when given later in life, but would also be less likely to result in the same reductions in ongoing transmission.
+We did not consider neonatal vaccination which would be less impacted by BCG’s effectiveness reducing when given later in life, but may also be less likely to result in the same reductions in ongoing transmission.